JayneNjeri/JayneNjeri/README.md

 Software Developer
 -----------------

-I am a passionate and versatile software developer, with a keen interest in Mobile Application Development, Product Management, and UI/UX Design, I am honing my skills to specialize in Mobile Application Development.
+I am a passionate and versatile software developer, with a keen interest in Mobile Application Development and Product Design, I am honing my skills to specialize in Mobile Application Development.
 I thrive in creating user-centric mobile solutions and enjoy taking on new challenges that push my technical and creative limits.

 I am committed to continuous learning and actively seeking opportunities to contribute to innovative projects while growing professionally..